Pressure Injuries & DVT

 • Change position every two hours.
 Have your nurse help you switch between lying on your sides and back.

 • Keep skin dry and clean.
-If you use the bathroom, be sure your nurse cleans your skin as soon as possible.
+If you become wet or soiled, have your nurse clean your skin as soon as possible.

 • Use pillows and foam.
-Prop up parts of your body with pillows, and ask for foam wedges to help you lay on your side.
+Prop up parts of your body and pad bony areas.

 DVT (Deep Vein Thrombosis)